awesomerank/awesomerank.github.io/lists/avivace/awesome-gbdev.md

 - [Pokémon TCG ★40](https://github.com/pret/poketcg)
 - [Reverse engineering Kirby's Dreamland 2](http://ecc-comp.blogspot.it/2016/03/reverse-engineering-kirbys-dreamland-2.html)
 - [pokemontools ★131](https://github.com/pret/pokemon-reverse-engineering-tools) - a python module that provides various reverse engineering components for various Pokémon games.
+- [Reverse Engineering a Gameboy ROM with radare2](https://www.megabeets.net/reverse-engineering-a-gameboy-rom-with-radare2) - A walkthrough to reverse engineer a Gameboy ROM challenge using radare2

 ## Related sites, posts and projects
 - [ArduinoBoy ★86](https://github.com/trash80/Arduinoboy) - Serial communication (MIDI) from an Arduino to the Game Boy for music applications such as LittleSoundDJ, Nanoloop., and mGB.